Koredotcom/docs/docs/xo/user-management/role-management.md

 This section lets you create, search (by name), and manage user roles; and lists existing roles along with the following information:

-1. **Role Name**: The name of the user role, available throughout SmartAssist.
+1. **Role Name**: The name of the user role, available throughout XO Platform.
 2. **Actions**: Let you edit or delete a role.
 3. **Description**: A short description of the role.
 4. **Type**: Lists the role type: _System_ is assigned to default, preconfigured roles, while _Custom_ is assigned to custom roles.